stephanoulaa/madlibs/notes.md

--make button that says "ready to play?" that starts the JS pages -make different themes/stories, style accordingly -work on validating entries
+-make different themes/stories, give users options to choose one -style accordingly for each theme
--add different types of words
+-add more types of entries
--countdown on # of questions left
+-countdown on # of questions left(?)
+-make responsive

 Themes:
 - quarantine